A few New Mexico birds: Pelecaniformes

 Ardeidae: Green Heron (Butorides virescens)

-My May 2021 photos of an adult green heron were taken in cloudy weather, from a distance, so are grainy, but they do a good job of showing the colors of the plumage.
+My May 2021 photos of an adult green heron were taken in cloudy weather, from a distance, but do a good job of showing the adult plumage.
 And as it turns out, green herons aren't green.

 My August 2022 photos of a juvenile green heron aren't great either, in part because I was shooting into the sun (and again, from a distance).
 However, one of them clearly shows the juvenile's raised crest.
-In December 2023 I photographed a juvenile at a better lighting angle but yet again, distance was a factor.
+In my subsequent photos of juveniles, distance was again a factor.
 These birds don't like people getting close to them.

 Ardeidae: Snowy Egret (Egretta thula)